Managing your depression - teens

 Recognizing depression in your teen; Helping your teen with depression

 Take Part in Talk Therapy

 Talk therapy can help you feel better.
 Talk therapy is just that.
 You talk with a therapist or a counselor about how you are feeling and what you are thinking about.

 You usually see a therapist once a week.
 The more open you are with your therapist about your thoughts and feelings, the more helpful the therapy can be.

 Taking Medicine for Depression

 Be involved with this decision if you can.
-Learn from your doctor if depression medicine might help you feel better.
-Talk about it with your doctor and parents.
+Learn from your health care provider if depression medicine might help you feel better.
+Talk about it with your provider and parents.

 If you take medicine for depression, know that: